-Due to the COVID-19 (Coronavirus) global pandemic, our office has implemented new policies and procedures for your visit.
+Due to the continuing COVID-19 (Coronavirus) global pandemic, our office is maintaining health safety policies and procedures for your visit.
 These policies and procedures are recommended by the Centers for Disease Control (CDC), the American Optometric Association (AOA), and the Massachusetts Society of Optometrists (MSO), and they are intended to ensure the safety and well-being of you, our staff, and the community.
 Though some of these policies and procedures may seem difficult and burdensome, we feel that they are necessary.
 If you have any questions about these policies and procedures, our staff will be happy to discuss them with you.

 Before your visit